-In September, 2016 the Town held two public budget hearings to adopt the Fiscal Year 2017 millage (property tax) rate, operating budget, and 5-year community investment program (CIP).
-To view the FY2017 budget and CIP, download the budget document here.
-You may also view the public hearings on-demand.
+In September, there will be two public budget hearings to adopt the Fiscal Year 2018 millage (property tax) rate, operating budget, and 5-year community investment program (CIP).
+Please check this page for updates to stay informed of when these and other related budget meetings will occur.

 Fiscal Year 2016 Approved Budget and Community Investment Program

 The Fiscal Year 2016 approved budget covered October 1, 2015 through September 30, 2016.
 The Community Investment Program is a 5-year program, from 2016 to 2020.

 To see any amended budgets please visit here.